ronny-rentner/ultraimport/docs/advanced-usage.md

 ### 4. Dynamic Namespace

-When import Python code files from the filesystem, one issue is if they contain further relative imports.
+When importing Python code files from the filesystem, one issue is if they contain further relative imports.
 Those relative imports depend on a package or namespace package.
 Thus, ultraimport can dynamically put your module in a namespace so those subsequent relative imports continue to work.

 See [examples/working/dynamic-namespace](/examples/working/dynamic-namespace)